 Since writing Breaking The Code of History, I have continued to seek enhanced concepts that explain human interactions and to better predict and understand our collective behaviours.
 This has lead me to develop my Theory of Anti Entropy in Human Systems.

-Firstly, we have to understand exactly what is entropy:
+Firstly, we have to understand exactly what entropy is.

 My work is based around collective human behaviour, how to predict it, understand it and enhance the ways we interact with each other.

 My fascination for military history, which started when I was young has continued to this day: why we fight wars, who wins, how they win.
 This is really, sadly, the history of mankind.
 It is an essential piece of understanding as to how we sit here in today’s world.